About

 Ms. Caila Henderson is the aquatic facility manager and the animal care coordinator at Saint Mary’s University (SMU).
 Ms. Henderson holds an undergraduate degree in Environmental Science and a Master of Science degree in fish ecology and aquaculture from Mount Allison University, where she was also a laboratory manager during her graduate degree tenure.

-Ms. Henderson joined SMU’s Department of Science in 2016 as aquatic facility manager and technician for the Environmental Department of Science.
+Ms. Henderson joined SMU’s Department of Science in 2016 as aquatic facility manager and technician for the Environmental Science Department.
 Shortly after beginning in this role, she led the recommissioning of the SMU Aquatic Facility.
 This project was integral in restoring the SMU Animal Care program’s Certificate of GAP-Good Animal Practice®.
 The facility was operational within four months and continued to improve systems and procedures to meet CCAC standards and receive GAP certification.
 To further her goals of improving the facility, Ms. Henderson oversaw the design, procurement, installation, and start-up of two custom recirculation aquaculture systems in the facility.
-The systems meet many of the needs of the facility by automating many systems which in turn reduce manual labour and human error, while optimizing animal housing conditions.

 Dr. Vanessa Oliver